 To drive a pin from your program, you need to configure it as an output using the command pinMode(pin, OUTPUT); Include two lines in your setup function to configure pins 5 and 13 as outputs.
 Don't forget to put Serial.begin(9600); in your setup() function as well.

-To repeatedly check for user input, you can include the following if statement in the loop() function:
+To repeatedly check for user input, use the following statements in the loop () function: